engycz/RFID-Tag-Guide/README.md

 ### How to contribute
 If you have a Proxmark3 (or other RFID debugging tool), you can sniff and decrypt the contents of your tags and submit them for review.
 The more data we have, the easier it is to compare differences to learn what each byte represents.
-A lot of the contents have been deciphered (see [Tag stucture](#tag-stucture)), but there is still more unknown data still left.
+A lot of the contents have been deciphered (see [Tag Documentation](#tag-documentation)), but there is still more unknown data still left.

 ## Todos/Timeline/Next steps

 - [ ] Tool for automatic trace analysis
-- [ ] Web service for tag submisson with automatic anonymized data publishing to github
+- [ ] Web service for tag submission with automatic anonymized data publishing to github
 - [ ] Tag content analysis
 - [ ] Generate keys based on an arbitrary UID